 |A panel from the BBC’s new online Sarah Jane Adventures comic|

-Although published in a web-friendly ‘sliding frame’ the original art, downthetubes can reveal Return of the Krulius, drawn top science fiction illustrator and 2000AD stalwart Neil Roberts, has actually been drawn in a standard comic page format.
+Although published in a web-friendly ‘sliding frame’ the original art, Return of the Krulius has actually been drawn in a standard comic page format.
 With that in mind, we’re wondering if the BBC will eventually consider publishing a print edition of the new adventure.

-Recently interviewed on a blog I’ve created promoting my new art book, SciFi Art Now, Neil reveals comics have always been a source of inspiration for him – of all kinds, from Nutty, Oor Wullie, Victor to Starblazer and Eagle.
+Recently interviewed on this blog, Neil reveals comics have always been a source of inspiration for him – of all kinds, from Nutty, Oor Wullie, Victor to Starblazer and Eagle.

 “I was really into artists like Ian Kennedy, Gerry Embleton, Mike Noble, Frank Bellamy – although I didn’t know their names at the time,” he says.
 “I came to 2000AD and American comics quite late, but I instantly loved Dave Gibbons and Colin Wilson’s work.